 Michael has been an avid gamer and part time writer in more decades than he cares to remember.

-Remember, if you need a sweet HOTAS to fly with, check out my review HERE
+Remember, if you need a sweet HOTAS Joystick to fly with, check out my reviews HERE

 To check out the BEST Combat Flight Simulators for PC click HERE